threefoldtech/zos/docs/network/README.md

 Take that farm identity create at step 1 and boot your node with the kernel parameters `farmer_id=<identity>`

-for you test farm that would be `farmer_id=ZF6jtCblLhTgAqp2jvxKkOxBgSSIlrRh1mRGiZaRr7E=`
+for your test farm that would be `farmer_id=ZF6jtCblLhTgAqp2jvxKkOxBgSSIlrRh1mRGiZaRr7E=`

 Once the node is booted, it will automatically register itself as being part of your farm into the [TNODB](../../tools/tnodb_mock) server.